 While continuing her efforts, Daly discussed Tonga in passing to a geneticist named Clyde Keeler.
 The discussion piqued his curiosity since he was interested in reproducing the Egyptian Spotted Fishing Cat (now extinct).
 In response, Daly repeated the breeding and another kitten like Tonga was born.
 This time, they also added in the American Shorthair to give the cat a silver coloring.

 The spotted, silver cat immediately caught the eye of other breeders.
 They wanted the interesting cat in their own breeding programs.
 The breed took off from there!
 In 1966, the Cat Fanciers' Association registered the Ocicat.
-They received full recognition in 1987.
+They received full recognition in 1987 as one of the most popular spotted cat breeds.
 A year earlier, the International Cat Association also recognized the Ocicat.

 Ocicats are as friendly as they come.
 This talkative and sociable breed will greet people at the door, becoming quick friends with guests.
 This is a cat that loves spending time with their family.
 They continuously get involved with whatever you're doing, always looking for ways to get your attention.
 This is not a cat that should be left alone for long periods of the day, since this can lead to separation anxiety and destructive behavior.